gauravtiwari505/Getting-and-Cleaning-Data-Project/README.md

 `CodeBook.md` describes the variables, the data, and any transformations or work that was performed to clean up the data.

-`Run_analysis.R` contains all the code to perform the analyses described in the 5 steps.
+`Run_analysis.R` contains all the code to perform the analyses described in the codeBook.md using 6 steps.
 They can be launched in RStudio by just importing the file.